localvoid/ivi/documentation/general/virtual-dom.md

 #### unsafeHTML

-Method `unsafeHTML()` method is used to specify `innerHTML`, it is named unsafe because it doesn't provide any XSS protection, `unsafeHTML()` value will be directly injected into an element.
+Method `unsafeHTML()` is used to specify `innerHTML`, it is named unsafe because it doesn't provide any XSS protection, `unsafeHTML()` value will be directly injected into an element.

 ### Methods available on input elements